PH-F/idserver-sdk/README.md

 1. Registers some instances in the Laravel's service container;
 2. Publishes the basic IDServer configuration file;
 3. Configures the `Guzzle` instance setting authentication headers;
-4. Setup queue to send the `cli` to the header, allowing the Job to be executed without authentication.
+4. Setup queue events to send the `cli` to the header, allowing the Job to be executed without authentication.

 #### Instances